KaceCottam/PA5/Report.md

 |-------------------|------------|

 ## InsertJob
+Insert into job\_queue
+## CreateJob
+Just makes checks with parameters
+## ReadJob
+Depends on how many characters we have to read or ignore.
 ## FindShortest
 Because we are using a minheap, the shortest job is the first value.
 ## DeleteShortest